WalletConnect/wcn/docs/node-operator-onboarding.md

 First of all, you'll need to contact a WalletConnect team member and negotiate the region your Node Operator will be placed into.

 Currently we have Clusters located in Europe, North America, South America and Asia-Pacific.
-You may be able to choose your preffered region, or you may be assigned to a specific region, depending on the current state of the network.
+You may be able to choose your preferred region, or you may be assigned to a specific region, depending on the current state of the network.

 After your region is decided you will be provided with the address of the respective Smart-Contract, which you'll need later for the on-boarding process.
 Additionally, you will receive a symmetric key we use for encrypting semi-sensitive on-chain data (IP addresses).